 but by then it was too late & escape

 was all I craved…

-the sky in which she used to fly…
+the sky in which they used to fly.

 For the one I hardly knew.
 Forgive me, I don’t know what else to do…